expo/router/docs/docs/intro.md

 }
 ```

+## Beta setup

 The following beta setup steps are required for now, but will not be necessary when we release a stable version of Expo Router.

-## Beta setup
+### Override the Metro version

-Ensure you're using at least `metro@0.72.3` by setting a yarn resolution (this step goes away in Expo SDK 47):
+Ensure you're using at least `metro@0.72.3` by setting a Yarn resolution or npm override (this step goes away in Expo SDK 47).

+If you use Yarn:

 ```json title=package.json
 {